paradedb/paradedb/pg_bm25/README.md

 ### Prerequisites

-Before developing the extension, ensure that you have Rust installed (version >1.70), ideally via `rustup` (we've observed issues with installing Rust via Homebrew on macOS).
+Before developing the extension, ensure that you have Rust v1.73.0 installed, ideally via `rustup` (we've observed issues with installing Rust via Homebrew on macOS).

 If you are on macOS and using Postgres.app, you'll first need to add the `pg_config` binary to your path: